 Australian Nanny Association (ANA) members play an important role in the provision of childcare in the home for Australian families.
 This code of conduct outlines the expectations that the ANA has of its members, who must agree to the code of conduct at the time of application.
-While at this point in time it is not a requirement for nannies or manny home based carers to do so, we suggest that nannies or mannies familiarise themselves with the Early Years Learning Framework and incorporate the five learning outcomes into their practice.
+While at this point in time it is not a requirement for nannies or manny home based carers to do so, we suggest that nannies or mannies familiarise themselves with the approved learning frameworks and incorporate the five learning outcomes into their practice.

 Ensure you maintain a: